openshift/geard/README.md

         $ curl "http://localhost:8080/environment/my-sample-service"
         $ gear set-env localhost:8080/my-sample-service --reset

-*   More....
+*   More to come....

-The daemon is focused on allowing an administrator to easily ensure a given docker container will *always* run on the system by taking advantage of systemd.
-It depends on the upcoming "foreground" mode of Docker which will allow the launching process to remain the parent of the container processes - this means that on termination the parent (systemd) can auto restart the process, set additional namespace options, and in general customize more deeply the behavior of the process.
+The daemon is focused on allowing an administrator to easily ensure a given Docker container will *always* run on the system by creating a systemd unit for the docker run command.
+It executes the Docker container processes as children of systemd - this means that on termination systemd can auto restart the container, set additional namespace options, capture stdout and stderr to journald, and assign auditing information to those child processes.

+Note: foreground execution is currently not in Docker master - see https://github.com/alexlarsson/docker/tree/forking-run-systemd, https://github.com/alexlarsson/docker/tree/forking-run, and https://github.com/smarterclayton/docker/tree/fork_and_create_only for some of the prototype work in this space.

 Each geard unit can be assigned a unique Unix user (defaults to true, can use --simple to bypass) and is the user context that the container is run under for quota and security purposes.
 An SELinux MCS category label will automatically be assigned to the container, ensuring that each container is more deeply isolated.
 Containers are added to a default systemd slice that may have cgroup rules applied to limit them.

 A container may also be optionally enabled for public key SSH access for a set of known keys under the user identifier associated with the container.
-On SSH, they'll join the running namespace for that container.
+On SSH to the host, they'll join the running namespace for that container.

 Try it out